 After taking ALEKS PPL

-Your score will be available to you immediately after you finish, and it will be uploaded into the Radford University registration system overnight to use for course registration.
+Your score will be available to you immediately after you finish.
+It will be uploaded to the Radford University registration system overnight for use in course registration.

 You may not be happy with your initial score.
 That's okay!
 ALEKS PPL creates a personalized study plan for you based on your initial assessment to help you improve your skills and prepare you for your upcoming class or to retake the assessment.